C Street Inn: Vacation of property

-A fire marshal and police attempted to get people out in April, but that was unsuccessful after they spoke with Rafiq.
-Tenants received a 10 day eviction notice in May that was not followed up.
+Local police and fire marshals unsuccessfully attempted to evacuate the building in April 2022 following the discovery of "multiple health and safety violations", leaving the premises after meeting with Rafiq.
+Tenants of the hotel were given a 10-day eviction notice that was not followed up on.
 Elliott announced in July that the building was a public nuisance and that residents would be relocated.
-Neil Rico was living in the building at the time and claimed the situation was unfair to tenants who relied on the living quarters there to meet their fixed and limited incomes.
-In August, a receiver was appointed control of the property.
+Spanish-American poet Neil Rico, a resident of the hotel at the time, claimed the situation was unfair to tenants who relied on the low-cost accommodation because of their fixed and limited incomes.
+In August, a local Superior Court judge appointed a receiver to take control of the property.